The Acme Brewery of San Francisco was established in 1907 by

 and sales department for the San Francisco plant.
 They also

-moved their Hospitality/Tasting room to the new building.
+moved their Hospitality/Tasting room to this new building.

 Corporate Office, 762 Fulton St., S.F., ca.1935

-American Art and Culture, where the murals adorning the
+American Art and Culture Complex, where the murals adorning the

 triptych (multi-panel) mural, depicting the cultivation of hops